michaelmrose/vi3/readme.md

 #### example usage 2vot open a small terminal window below current focused window

 ##Audio Mode
+This functionality requires playerctl and requires that you set the global environmental variable PLAYER to the player of your choice

 - h prev track
 - l next track
 - j volume down 5%